ValeriiKoniushenko/VaKon2D/README.md

 ```

 We should create our class Rectangle and set a texture to it.
 After that don't forget to call
 function ```Rectangle::prepare``` - to prepare all OpenGL data.
 This function you should call only one time.
+But you must
+know that this function very expensive, **call it only if you really need it**.

 PS: don't forget to connect ```Shapes``` to your ```CMakeLists.txt```
 ```cmake